viktorcoonrod/WorkAway-webscrapper/README.md

-3 replace url with yours and remove the 2 at the end on line 12 4 replace the textfile name with your text file on line 8 and 37 5 finally on line 45 replace the range with the pages you want scraped 6 run the code and wait until your hear me say "your dode is done done diddly done done"
+3 replace url with yours and remove the 2 at the end on line 12 4 replace the textfile name with your text file on line 8 and 37 5 finally on line 45 replace the range with the pages you want scraped 6 run the code wtih "python3 PageScrapper.py" and wait until your hear me say "your code is done done diddly done done"

 PS I also added all of the files I created with this that you can use instead but they might be outdated.